Grouse Mountain: Present-day lodge and ski area

 As the Inferno, Blueberry and Peak Chairs began to age in the 2000s, all three lifts were removed due to insurance issues, beginning with the Inferno in late 2003 and the Blueberry and Peak the following year.
 All three were effectively replaced by Grouse Mountain's second high-speed and detachable quad chair built by North American aerial lift manufacturer Leitner-Poma for the 2005 winter season (the first was the Screaming Eagle on the Cut).
 The chair was named the Olympic Express in commemoration of Vancouver's recent designation for the 2010 Winter Games.
 Although no official 2010 Olympic events were held on the mountain (snowboard and freestyle ski races took place at the Cypress Mountain Ski Area a few kilometres to the west), during the Games, NBC Today broadcast its coverage of the games live from Grouse Mountain.

 In 2008, Grouse Mountain constructed two new quad chairs; one to replace the Courtesy rope tow at the bottom of the Paradise run and the other to replace the defunct Peak chair, which closed after the Olympic Express was built in 2004.

 Northland Properties acquired the resort in January 2020 from CM Asset Management, the owners of the resort since 2017.

-In 2023, the mountain began construction on a new gondola project, featuring an 8-person cabin design and 27 cabins, almost doubling the previous upload capacity when used in tandem with the red tram.
-The Blue Grouse Gondola opened on December 12, 2024, accompanied by mountaintop festivities.
-The gondola is one of 3 new projects planned for the 2024-25 winter and summer season, along with a lift-access bike park, built by Gravity Logic, and a mountain coaster.
+In 2023, the mountain began construction on a new gondola project, featuring an 8-person cabin design and 27 cabins, to increase upload capacity.
+The Blue Grouse Gondola opened on December 12, 2024.
+This project is one of three planned for the 2024-25 winter and summer season, the others being a lift-access bike park and a mountain coaster.